Last updated 23/08/2018

 Pneumatic tyres are able to respond quickly to bumps because they have very little inertia to resist movement.
 Sudden impact loads are easily absorbed by a pneumatic tyre.
 It’s the reason why pneumatic tyres are so universal.
 Suspension on the other hand is heavy.
 To move suspension quickly in response to a sudden impact requires a very large acceleration force to overcome the combined mass of the suspension, tyres, wheels, axles, etc. A hard tyre will transfer more of the load to the suspension, resulting in a severe spike in stress transfer to suspension components as impact loads are encountered.
 So lower tyre pressure reduces suspension wear.
 Low tyre pressure increases the work done by a tyres in response to bumps and reduces the force transferred to the suspension.
 Tyres at higher pressure are not able to react to bumps as well and transfer more force to suspension components.

 If you run rock hard tyres many thousands kms on corrugated roads you’ll soon need new suspension bushes.
-Keep doing it and suspension failure and even chassis failure is on the cards.
+Keep doing it and suspension failure and even chassis failure are on the cards.
 Millions upon millions of load cycles soon accumulates to significant fatigue and it’s only a matter of time until something breaks.
 With reduced tyre pressure you can stretch that failure rate out significantly.

 At a given speed, a tyre’s ability to carry load is directly related to its pressure.
 Higher pressure means ability to carry more load.
 Lower pressure means reduced load carrying ability.
 Tyre manufacturers produce tables and charts that specify a tyre’s load carrying capacity according to different inflation pressures.